-Tourists can visit Malindi and enjoy some of the most common practices like sunbathing, deep-sea fishing, snorkeling, surfing, and swimming.
+Tourists can visit Malindi and enjoy some of the most common practices like sunbathing, deep-sea fishing, snorkelling, surfing, and swimming.
 As a gateway to the coastal region of Kenya, Malindi is served with a highway and a domestic airport.
-Tourists can visit the Malindi Marine National Park is protected and has fine beaches clear water and very colorful fish.
+Tourists can visit the Malindi Marine National Park is protected and has fine beaches clear water and very colourful fish.

 10. Kiunga Marine National Park